 Last week, we held a briefing for leaders in maintained nursery schools, which was also attended by some primary leaders who have nurseries.
 Members in maintained nursery schools should have received an email from us on Friday explaining the action we are taking.
-If you did not receive it, you can read it here.

 When it comes to nurseries in primary schools, we have once again seen U-turns and conflicting messages from the government.
 On Monday last week, the government informed other organisations and us that school leaders would have flexibility in determining who would attend during the national lockdown.
 This was then seemingly reversed in the guidance on Thursday, which stated that all nurseries should remain fully open.
 We know this is causing major issues for many of our members, both in relation to the numbers of pupils attending and the funding implications if numbers are reduced.
 We have already written to the early years minister Vicky Ford to ask for urgent answers, and we are continuing to pursue this with DfE officials.